5/8/2025

 Head of Investor Relations

 Good afternoon, everyone, and thank you for joining Akamai's first quarter 2025 earnings call.
 Speaking today will be Tom Layton, Akamai's Chief Executive Officer, and Ed McGowan, Akamai's Chief Financial Officer.
-Please note that today's comments include forward-looking statements, including those regarding revenue and earnings guidance.
-These forward-looking statements are based on current expectations and assumptions that are subject to certain risks and uncertainties and involve a number of factors that could cause the actual results to differ materially from those expressed or implied.
-The factors include but are not limited to any impact from macroeconomic trends, the integration of any acquisition, geopolitical developments, and any other risk factors identified in our filings with the SEC.
+Please note that today's comments include forward-looking statements. including those regarding revenue and earnings guidance.
+These forward-looking statements are based on current expectations and assumptions that are subject to certain risks and uncertainties and involve a number of factors that could cause actual results to differ materially from those expressed or implied.
+The factors include, but are not limited to, any impact from macroeconomic trends, the integration of any acquisition, geopolitical developments, and any other risk factors identified in our filings with the SEC.
 The statements included on today's call represent the company's views on May 8, 2025, and we assume no obligation to update any forward-looking statements.
 As a reminder, we will be referring to certain non-GAAP financial metrics during today's call.
 A detailed reconciliation of GAAP to non-GAAP metrics can be found under the financial portion of the investor relations section of Akamai.com.
-With that, I'll now hand the call off to our CEO, Dr. Tom Leighton.
+With that, I'll now hand the call off to our CEO, Dr. Tom Layton.

 speaker

-Dr. Tom Leighton
+Dr. Tom Layton

 Chief Executive Officer